SuperHyperInstantFutureTime/TrackShift/data/web-content/what.md

 <h2 class="highlight blue-highlight">That's where we come in.</h2>

-TrackShift processes sales data for record labels so they can work out artist royalties <u>in seconds</u>.
+We process sales data for record labels so they can work out artist royalties <u>in seconds</u>.

 We’re adding new distributors and platforms all the time.